Security-Onion-Solutions/securityonion-docs/dashboards.rst

   | groupby destination.ip | groupby destination.port

-Instead of rendering data tables, you can optionally render the data as one of three chart types:
+In addition to rendering standard data tables, you can optionally render the data as a pie chart, bar chart, or sankey diagram.

 - The pie chart is specified using the ``-pie`` option: